openwisp/openwisp-utils/.github/pull_request_template.md

 - [ ] I have manually tested the proposed changes.
 - [ ] I have written new test cases to avoid regressions. (if necessary)
 - [ ] I have updated the documentation. (e.g. README.rst)
+- [ ] I have added [change!] to commit title to indicate a backward incompatible change. (if required)
+- [ ] I have checked the links added / modified in the documentation.

 > #Closes #(issue-number)#